 - Why the other person was at fault

 - What injuries you sustained

 - Your demand to settle your claim (in most instances).

 The damages may consist of a number of things, including medical expenses, income loss, and pain and suffering.

 Every injury case is different and there is no precise formula to calculate pain and suffering damages.
 A common way to estimate the pain and suffering component of an injury settlement is to take the total amount of money spent on medical diagnosis and treatment and multiply it by a certain number.

 However, there are many other factors that go into determining what is a fair recovery for pain and suffering.
 Such things as the type of injury, the part of the body involved, the length of time for recovery, scarring, impacts on physical activity, etc. The services and advice of an experienced personal injury attorney are vital to helping you determine a fair and appropriate number.

 If you’ve been in an automobile accident and suffered a neck injury, stay calm, seek medical attention, and be extra vigilant in documenting your injuries and treatment.

 Be wary of the quick settlement offer from the insurance company.
 Once you take their check and sign a release, you are forever prevented from seeking a larger recovery, even if you later determine your injuries are far more severe than first thought.

-Get the compensation you deserve.
-Call The Doyle Law Offices at (919) 228-4487 or fill out the contact form below.
+If you've suffered from whiplash or other injuries as the result of an auto accident, get the compensation you deserve.
+Call The Doyle Law Offices P.A. at (984) 235-1067 or fill out the contact form below.